LLM-Guided Search for Deletion-Correcting Codes: Introduction

 For a fixed number of correctable errors, better codes have larger code sizes.
-Despite significant effort, determining the maximum code size for a fixed number of adversarial deletions has proven difficult using traditional hand-crafted, human-driven approaches to information theory.
-A class of codes known as Varshamov-Tenengolts (VT) codes \citep{varshamov_codes_1965} achieves the maximum possible size for correcting a single deletion as the code length tends to infinity \citep{levenshtein_binary_1966}.
-However, for finite code lengths, the gap to the best-known upper bound is large even at moderate code lengths \citep{kulkarni_nonasymptotic_2013}.
-Although VT codes are conjectured to be largest for all code lengths and a single deletion, their optimality has only been proven for lengths up to 11 \citep{arasu_single-deletion-correcting_2002, butenko_finding_2002, nakasho_tight_2023}.
+Despite significant effort, determining the maximum code size for a fixed number of adversarial deletions has proven difficult using traditional human-driven approaches to information theory.
+A class of codes known as Varshamov-Tenengolts (VT) codes \citep{varshamov_codes_1965} achieves the maximum code size for correcting a single deletion as the code length approaches infinity \citep{levenshtein_binary_1966}.
+However, for finite code lengths, the gap to the upper bound on code size is large even at moderate lengths \citep{kulkarni2013nonasymptotic}.
+Although VT codes are conjectured to be maximum-size for all lengths and a single deletion, their optimality has only been proven for lengths up to 11 \citep{butenko_finding_2002, nakasho_tight_2023, sloane2002single}.

-In this paper, we propose a novel approach to constructing error-correcting codes using large language models (LLMs) and evolutionary search.
-While our framework is general, we focus on codes that correct a fixed number of adversarial deletions in a sequence of bits, as many fundamental questions remain open in this setting, even for a single deletion \citep{arasu_single-deletion-correcting_2002}. \citep{arasu_single-deletion-correcting_2002}.
-We find explicit algorithms that construct deletion-correcting codes by assigning priorities to sequences.
-These algorithms build the code greedily by iteratively adding the highest-priority sequence while ensuring that deletion-correcting constraints are satisfied.

-LLMs are successful for challenging tasks such as mathematical reasoning and coding \citep{lewkowycz_solving_2022, cobbe_training_2021, chen_evaluating_2021, li_competition-level_2022}, but are often limited to their training data and existing knowledge \citep{bender_dangers_2021, mahowald_dissociating_2024}.
-Recently, \citet{romera-paredes_mathematical_2024} showed that combining LLMs with evolutionary search and an external evaluator can overcome this limitation for problems that are difficult to solve but easy to evaluate.
-Their method, FunSearch (Function Space Search), represents combinatorial problems as code and searches for algorithmic solutions, improving upon the best-known results for problems such as the cap set problem and the online bin-packing problem.

-We adapt FunSearch \cite{romera-paredes_mathematical_2024} to find large deletion-correcting codes.
-To improve sample efficiency, we introduce a deduplication step that removes priority functions that differ only in syntax.
-Previously generated priority functions are used as candidates in few-shot prompts for the LLM to generate new, improved functions.
-Removing duplicate functions makes the prompt more effective at discovering new logic rather than repeating minor syntactic variations.

-Our main contributions are: \begin{itemize} \item We propose an LLM-guided evolutionary search to find deletion-correcting codes based on FunSearch. \item Our search discovers functions that construct previously unknown maximum-size codes for a single deletion and small code lengths ($n \leq 11$), and match the size of the conjectured-optimal VT codes for larger code lengths (up to $n = 25$), including one that independently rediscovers them.
-For two deletions, we find improved lower bounds for code lengths $n = 12,13$ and $16$.

-\item We provide an efficient, parallel implementation of the LLM-guided evolutionary search and release our code alongside the paper to facilitate future research. \end{itemize}